Yan Gomes Preview, Player Props: Cubs vs. White Sox

 Yan Gomes At The Plate

-- Gomes has reached base via a hit in 51 games this season (of 80 played), and had multiple hits in 15 of those games.

-- In 10.0% of his games this year, he has gone deep, and 3.1% of his trips to the dish.
+- He has homered in eight games this year (9.9%), homering in 3.1% of his chances at the plate.

-- Gomes has had at least one RBI in 40.0% of his games this year (32 of 80), with two or more RBI 10 times (12.5%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Gomes has picked up an RBI in 39.5% of his games this year, with more than one RBI in 12.3% of his games.
+He has also driven in three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.